nearjay06/sendIt_challenge/README.md

 SENDIT PROJECT: Overview
 SendIT is a courier service that helps users deliver parcels to different destinations.

+GETTING STARTED:

+To start the project, requirement is a github repository.

+PREREQUISITES

+- A text editor such as VS Code
+- Web browser such as Google Chrome, Opera Mini

 FEATURES
 - Users can create an account and log in.
 - Users can create a parcel delivery order.